michaelpoltorak/2dgestures/README.md

 This is a javascript implementation for touch screens of the $1 gesture recogniser.

 The $1 recogniser is a uni-stroke recogniser and analyses simple one stroke gestures (hence the name).
-For more complicated, multi-stroke gestures, see the secion on the $N recogniser.
+For more complicated, multi-stroke gestures, see the section on the $N recogniser.

+The recogniser comes preloaded with 16 gestures, but custom ones can easily be added.

 It's vanilla javascript, by the way.

-It comes preloaded with 16 gestures, but custom ones can easily be added.

 ### Usage
     // DOM element within which to setup recogniser - use el = null for whole screen var el = document.getElementById("detectBox");
-    new Detect2d(el); //Begin detection
+    new Detect2d(el);                                           // Begin detection
     ...
-    // Listen for recogniser done events and go... doc.addEventListener("RECOGNIZER_DONE", function (data) {
+    // Listen for recogniser done events and go do recognising stuff... doc.addEventListener("RECOGNIZER_DONE", function (data) {
         var result = data.detail, name, score;
         name = result.Name;                                     // Name of detected gesture, if one score = result.Score;                                   // Its score (btw.
 0 and 1);
     });

 ### Credits